The NHS and care workers who have died during the coronavirus pandemic

 The nurse is reported to have died on the morning of April 10, having worked at St Charles Hospital, west London.

-Andy Costa was one of the longest-serving members of staff at a mental health centre in London, having worked for 26 years in the NHS, most recently as a ward manager at Highgate Mental Health Centre in north London.
+Mr Costa was one of the longest-serving members of staff at a mental health centre in London, having worked for 26 years in the NHS, most recently as a ward administrator at Highgate Mental Health Centre in north London.

 The NHS trust paid tribute to his “diligence and loyalty” after he died on April 9.